mahmad02/bff/README.md

 This is a project where i make a flashlight.

-Goals:

-  -Build something with everyday usability

-  -Gain CAD/ Mechanical Experience

-  -Battery/ power analysis and management

-  -Fun

 Files:

-  -Tutorial.pdf: instructions on steps taken with detail
+  -Tutorial: instructions on steps taken with detail

   -Components.txt: list of all components used